eVAL-Agency/MarkdownMasterCMS/README.md

 This can be done via automated sync applications such as NextCloud or just uploading via SFTP or your web hosting interface.  _No building or scripts needed for deployment!_

-This project is originally based from
-[Chris Diana's CMS.js](https://github.com/chrisdiana/cms.js).
+The client-side javascript rendering in this project is originally based from [Chris Diana's CMS.js](https://github.com/chrisdiana/cms.js).